-The proposed bill aims to amend the Code of West Virginia by introducing a new section, 18A-5-9, which establishes a three-year pilot program focused on developing school-based mental and behavioral health services.
-This initiative is designed to serve as an alternative to traditional disciplinary actions for disruptive student behavior.
-The program will be implemented in schools that have either a school-based health center or an expanded school mental health framework, and it will require participating schools to provide mental health services through direct employment or contractual relationships.
+The proposed bill aims to amend the Code of West Virginia by introducing a new section, 18A-5-9, which establishes a three-year pilot program focused on developing school-based mental and behavioral health services as an alternative to traditional disciplinary actions for disruptive student behavior.
+The program will be implemented by the Department of Education and will be available to schools that have either a school-based health center or an expanded school mental health framework in place.
+The bill defines key terms related to mental health services and outlines the requirements for participating schools, including the provision of mental health services through direct employment or contractual relationships.

 Statutes affected: Introduced Version: 18A-5-9